 When k = 0, we have the principal value sheet, which is zero when s = 1.
-For any other value of k, $w(s) \neq 0$, even when r = 1, since the angle is not zero, except for the k = 0 sheet.
+For any other value of k, $w(s) \neq 0$ , even when r = 1, since the angle is not zero, except for the k = 0 sheet.

-4.5 Three Cauchy Integral Theorems
+4.5 Three Cauchy integral theorems

-4.5.1 Cauchy's Theorems for Integration in the Complex Plane
+4.5.1 Cauchy's theorems for integration in the complex plane

 There are three basic definitions related to Cauchy's integral formula.
 They are closely related and can greatly simplify integration in the complex plane.
 The choice of names is unfortunate, if not totally confusing.
-Hence I call them CT-1, CT-2, and CT-3.